NEWPODS(1) Newpods Manual NEWPODS(1)

 FILES

-There is one file associated with newpods; the configuration file
+There is one file associated with newpods; the configuration

-.newpodsrc. newpods will search for this file in three locations, and
+.newpodsrc. newpods will search for this file in three

 will use the first one it finds.
-The locations are: 1) The user’s
+The locations are: 1) The

-current directory, 2) the directory that contains newpods, and 3) the
+current directory, 2) the directory that contains newpods,

 user’s home directory.
-For further details, see the comments in the
+For further details, see the

 file itself.

-If this file does not exist, newpods will create a template version in
+newpods will create a template version in

 the user’s $HOME directory.
-This template version must be edited to put
+This template version must

-in the correct values for ’source’ and ’destinations’ before newpods is
+in the correct values for ’source’ and

 run again.